 Performed research on methane policy that contributed to a peer-reviewed scientific article.

-Authored oversight letter to the Department of Interior for the U.S. House Committee on Natural Resources.
+Drafted oversight letter to the Department of Interior for the U.S. House Committee on Natural Resources.